NodeDiver/subscriptn-simple/README.md

 ## 🎯 Overview

-SubscriptN is a Bitcoin subscription management platform that enables shop owners to create and manage recurring Lightning Network payments.
+SubscriptN is a Bitcoin subscription management platform that enables shop owners to create and manage recurring lightning network payments.
 It bridges BTCPay Server infrastructure with Lightning wallets to automate subscription billing using real Bitcoin payments.

 ### How It Works
 1. **Connect Wallet** - Shop owners connect their Lightning wallet